platform9/express/README.md

 The SSH connection details for the hypervisor (Nova) and/or image (Glance) nodes should be defined in a new inventory file.
 * vim inventory/hosts

-Finally, the Playbook can be run:
+Run autodeploy playbook:
-* ansible-playbook site.yml
+* ansible-playbook pf9-autodeploy.yml

 ## Variables